Phoenix-Shen/ReinforcementLearning/readme.md

 # 7. TODO

-1. TD3，效果不好，总不可能我写的算法效果都不行吧？可能是超参数问题，也可能是那个该死的 tau=0.01 使网络参数更新很慢。
-2. 图神经网络 GNN
+1. DQN with HER
+2. DDPG with HER
+3. DIAYN